liam-newberry/YouTube-File-Converter/README.md

    - pip install pygame
    - pip install pyperclip
    - pip install pytube
+* Download the zip file from GitHub and extract the files
 * Run the file in an IDE or a command prompt window for the app folder and type the command:
    - python main.py

 ## Sources
 * [https://github.com/NeuralNine/youtube-downloader-converter](https://github.com/NeuralNine/youtube-downloader-converter)
 * [https://mlhive.com/2023/04/merge-audio-and-video-files-using-python](https://mlhive.com/2023/04/merge-audio-and-video-files-using-python)

+## License
+* This project is protected using the MIT License that is in the folder
+* If you are curious, this [article](https://snyk.io/learn/what-is-mit-license/) breaks down the meaning of it